oxygenbarker/transfer-bdg/README.md

 (d) Special case short-term vs. long-term: "We can't afford programs to feed malnourished children and educate pre-school kids.
 We need to urgently deal with crime on the streets.[2](changed from italic to normal font)"

 **21. "Circular Reasoning" ("fallacy of redundancy[1] (changed from italic to normal font)", "tautology[1] (changed from italic to normal font)") "and begging the question[1] (changed from italic to normal font)""**
-(a) "Is there a God?
-Yes. - How do you know? - “Because the Bible says so. - How do you know the Bible is correct? - Because it was inspired by God.[1] (changed from italic to normal font, added hyphens)" = "God is because God is.[1]"
+(a) "'Is there a God?' - 'Yes.' - 'How do you know?' - 'Because the Bible says so.' - 'How do you know the Bible is correct?' - 'Because it was inspired by God.'[1] (changed from italic to normal font, added hyphens and speech marks)" = "God is because God is.[1]"
 (b) "What is gravity? - The tendency for objects to be attracted to one another. - Why are objects attracted to one another? - Gravity.[1] (changed from italic to normal font, added hyphens)" = "[G]ravity is because gravity is.[1]"
 "[A] tautological operational definition can still be useful [...] but we must try to construct operational definitions that can be tested, falsified, and refuted.[1]"
 (c) "We must institute the death penalty to discourage violent crime.[2](changed from italic to normal font)"